Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 Publisher = ""

 • Hash differs.
-Different file content was at the path at the two KeyLastWriteTimestamp moments.
+Different content at the path at the two KeyLastWriteTimestamp moments.

 • KeyLastWriteTimestamp differs.
 Amcache saw the path twice, ~5 weeks apart, with different content each time.